Jmcgee01125/QuickSuite/QuickCompress/README.txt

 To use, drag the video file onto QuickCompress.bat.
 	If UseSmartBitrate is 1, then the program will start immediately with the specified settings.
 If there's a problem, the user will get prompts.
 	If UseSmartBitrate is 0, then the program will prompt the user to confirm a static bitrate before continuing.

+You may also drag multiple videos onto QuickCompress at a time, and each video will be encoded separately.

 The output will be saved as <source file>_qc.<type selection>